filiperusso/BDMA/UPC2025/BDM/bdmteam-bdma11-c-p1/README.md

 - Spark for batch and streaming data processing

 ### 3. Running Airflow Tasks
-Once the containers are up, access the Airflow web UI:
+Once the containers are up, access the Airflow web UI.
+The first time it will require the usual admin admin for username and password.
 ```sh
 http://localhost:8080
 ```